jpfairbanks/hpc6220/doc/writeup.md

 Introduction
 ============

 The goal of this project is to make parallel algorithms more accessible through an easy to use Python library for some basic tasks.
 The pursuit of this end also created some knowledge and intuition about the performance aspects of parallel programing in python.
 The fact that we are using OS level processes and not pthreads or OpenMP thread pools, means that some computations must be restructured in order to achieve performance.
 The main note of this is that accessing the data in order on a per process basis is very important.

+In this project we are using only standard Python, with the builtin Array type.
+There are other methods for speeding up Python code for high performance computing.
+For numerical methods the Numerical Python (Numpy) library that is written in C using BLAS libraries.
+The basic operations are serial, althought the linear algebra libraries can be compiled with multithreading.
+This library has been used with PyMPI to perform large distributed HPC computations \cite{alghamdi2011petclaw}.

+For people who want to write more direct code, there is the Cython framework \cite{cython}.
+Cython is a way to add annotations to python code that will compile to C code.
+One benefit of Cython is that incremental improvements can be made to get better and better performance.

+A more automatic method for speeding up the execution of Python code is the SEJITS system for compiling Python code directly to a low level language \cite{sejits}.
+There are currently many specializers that are designed to work for problems such as grid and stencil codes, learning Gaussian Mixture Models, and linear algebraic graph algorithms \cite{sejitsgithub}.

 Process based parallelism using Multiprocessing
 ===============================================

 In order to expand the accessibility of parallel algorithms my project creates some basic primitives for parallel algorithms in Python and analyzes the performance of those primitives.
 We will discuss how one can access parallelism in Python and how these constraints make certain algorithmic and design choices an imperative for the parallel programmer in Python.

 For example Python has a Global Interpreter Lock (GIL) which prevents multiple threads from using the interpreter at the same time.
-This is the result of design decisions that were made in 1992 when Python threads were first developed [Beazley].
+This is the result of design decisions that were made in 1992 when Python threads were first developed \cite{beazley2010}.
 This GIL prevents multicore performance increases using one python interpreter.
 Since there is so much code dependent on features that use the GIL it was not feasible to remove it.
 So the Python standard library now contains a module called Multiprocessing which uses multiple operating system (OS) level processes to run multiple interpreters that can now work in parallel.
 Each process has its own GIL which eliminates contention.
-David Beazley presented a talk at PyCon 2010 that includes a thorough study of the contention for the GIL [Beazley].
+David Beazley presented a talk at PyCon 2010 that includes a thorough study of the contention for the GIL \cite{beazley2010}.

 In order to protect processes from each other, the operating system keep separate memory spaces for each process.
 This restricts multiprocessing code in that every object that is shared between processes must go through communication channels at the OS level.
 These communication channels mean that the parallelism that can be used must be a coarser grain than in OpenMP shared memory programming or CILK+ programing.
 We demonstrate this through a comparison of two algorithms for reducing a numerical operation over an array.
 The PRAM style algorithm using a reduction tree is significantly out performed by both serial reduction and a partitioned reduction that uses one part for each processor.